Assistant Professor (Research)/Assistant Editor

 B.A., Utah State University (2008)

-A historian of early America and the Atlantic world, Tyson Reeder researches transimperial commercial networks, race and revolution in the Atlantic, and early U.S. state building.
+A historian of early America and the Atlantic world, Tyson Reeder is an expert in early U.S. foreign relations, transimperial exchanges, race and revolution in the Atlantic, and early U.S. state building.
 He is an editor with the Papers of James Madison: Secretary of State series.
 He has taught courses on U.S. history, the history of inter-American relations, and Latin American colonial history.
 Before joining the faculty at the University of Virginia, he taught history at Brigham Young University and UC Davis.
 Composed of archival research in four languages and on three continents, his first book, Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (University of Pennsylvania Press, 2019), reveals that divergent imperial trajectories generated turbulent transnational enterprises as many U.S. traders tried to aid Brazil’s abortive republican revolutions by smuggling, plundering, and trading in South America.
-Going beyond traditional comparative approaches, the book examines the exchange (legal and otherwise) of ideas and commodities in the Americas.
-By analyzing conflicting ideologies in the early U.S. republic and Brazil, it unveils the United States at a crossroads between a commitment to republican solidarity in the western hemisphere and a desire for respect from European nations.
+He has published in the Washington Post and major historical journals including the Journal of American History, Journal of the Early Republic, Oxford Research Encyclopedia, and other venues.
+He won the 2017 Ralph D. Gray prize from the Society for Historians of the Early American Republic for his article “Liberty with the Sword.”

 Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution (University of Pennsylvania Press, 2019).

 "Lines of Separation: James Madison on Religious Liberty and National Security," Journal of the Early Republic (forthcoming).